FreeRADIUS/freeradius-server/.github/contributing.md

 -------------------------

 Verify it's still present in the Git HEAD.
-Checkout the appropriate branch for the version of the server you're working with, as listed [here](http://doc.freeradius.org), build the server, and attempt to reproduce your issue.
+Checkout the appropriate branch for the version of the server you're working with, as listed [here](http://doc.freeradius.org), build the server and attempt to reproduce your issue.

 The [ChangeLog](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/doc/ChangeLog) for the